imagej/imagej.github.io/pages/Multiview-Reconstruction.md

 {% include youtube url="https://www.youtube.com/embed/IupXS_On2rg" %}

-This 30-minute talk by {% include person content='TODO' %}
+This 30-minute talk by {% include person content='StephanP' %}

 `covers the theory behind registration of multiview lightsheet microscopy data and it also quickly addresses the problem of multiview fusion & deconvolution.`